GrottoPress/bill/README.md

 **Bill** is an Accounts Receivable automation system for *Lucky* framework.
 It includes tools for creating and tracking invoices, credit notes, receipts and more.

+*Bill* keeps an immutable ledger of transactions from which balances can be efficiently computed.
+Whenever a business event occurs, a record is kept in this ledger.

+*Bill* is designed for use cases where a self-service application charges users for products or services, or for online marketplaces where businesses charge registered users for same.

 ## Documentation

 Find the complete documentation in the `docs/` directory of this repository.